junxit/us-congress-bills-114/metadata.md

 - 2016-06-07 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 363 - 0 (Roll no. 269). (text: CR H3475-3476)
 - 2016-06-07 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 363 - 0 (Roll no. 269).(text: CR H3475-3476)
 - 2016-06-07 — The title of the measure was amended.
 Agreed to without objection.
+- 2016-06-08 — Received in the Senate and referred to the Committee on Foreign Relations.